The innovative, flexible and compliant radio-TLC scanner

 A Range of Detectors

-Suitable for PET, SPECT and Alpha radionuclides across a range of radioactivity levels.
+The Scan-RAM radio TLC scanner and analyzer is suitable for PET, SPECT and Alpha radionuclides across a range of radioactivity levels.

 The detector’s smooth motor operation eliminates the need to tape the TLC plate to the scanning bed, significantly reducing finger dose and ensuring positional reproducibility.